thobl/dblptobib/README.md

 ## Installation ##

-Download the repository and run `pip install .` from inside the repository.
+Download the repository and run `pip install -e .` from inside the repository.
 This should download all dependencies (urllib3, xmltodict, appdirs) and give you excess to the command `dblptobib.py` from anywhere in your system.

-If you want to make changes to the code and want them to apply immediately without rerunning the install command, you can instead run `pip install -e .` instead, to install the package using symlinks.

 ## Usage ##